 -

-Select the template you wish to use.
+Select the options you wish to use.

 - On the Engagement settings page, ensure the following values are set: